PowerShellCrack/PSAIBDeploymentToolkit/README.md

 # A project to manage multiple images for AIB

 The original idea was to take a standard On-premise MDT _build and capture_ deploymentshare to move it into a supported AIB deployment.
 The structure is similar to MDT's and each defined "sequenced" process is within the _Control_ folder.
 Each sequence contains an **aib.json** file.
 This file is not a schema that follows the Azure IMage builder schema; this file is used in conjunction of the _Scripts_\Sequence.ps1 and a standard template file, within the _Template_ folder, will generate a supported ARM template file for AIB.
-The next process is to create an auotmated process that will copy applications, templates and configurations into a blob container for AIB to consume.
+The next process is to create an automated process that will copy applications, templates and configurations into a blob container for AIB to consume.

 # THIS IS A WORK IN PROGRESS